Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 Always stay fair when hosting a reimplementation of something and add `<meta name="robots" content="noindex">` to your HTML, so you don't compete with the original on SEO.
 :::

-Bashing is easy, claiming to have done something is even easier, so let's make a [demo] (the link is a standard Netlify link on purpose, so noone will try to keep it).
+Bashing is easy, claiming to have done something is even easier, so let's proove it with a [demo] (the link is a standard Netlify link on purpose, so noone will try to keep it).
+If you want to take a look at the code, feel free to do so in the [GitHub repository](https://github.com/Snapstromegon/nativewapp).
+Please keep in mind that this is just a demo and the code is not at all "production ready".

 "[The native web][tnw-io]" was nice enough to allow me to host my results as an adapted demo (the screenshots below show a 1:1 replication, while the linked demo shows an adapted version to avoid trademark problems).